dhammo2/CollaBin/README.md

 ## Installation
-To install, clone this Git somewhere under your webroot (PHP required) and make the data directory writable.
+To install, upload everything in the `src` folder somewhere under your webroot (PHP required) and make the `data` directory writable.

 ## Roots
 CollaBin' is a fork of commie by splitbrain.